(This post contains affiliate links. Read my full disclosure.)

 If all you want is a social listening tool, then Brandwatch might be overkill.
 That’s because this is a platform for market research and consumer intelligence, not just a social listening program.
 However, if you want a lot of information in one place, then Brandwatch might be for you.
 In fact, this is really a social media management platform, because the main limitation of Brandwatch is that it mostly monitors social media profiles rather than all types of social media presences and other important mentions.

 Another advantage to Brandwatch is that it has several integrations available.
 Since Brandwatch bought some other companies, they have a broad presence across the Web using those other tools.
 In the end, the main reason to get this one is its ability to give impactful insights about various parties.
 These can be brands, but also people and topics.
 Overall, a great way to carry out market research and strategic planning.

 Pricing: no information available.

-Pricing: 30 day free trial, then there are 4 plans: Pro ($99/mo), Plus ($179/mo), Large ($299/mo), and Enterprise ($499/mo).
+Pricing: 30-day free trial, then there are 4 plans: Pro ($99/mo), Plus ($179/mo), Large ($299/mo), and Enterprise ($499/mo).
 Yearly pay discounts are available.

 Pricing: Only on request.

-Falcon.io is a comprehensive social listening tool that monitors the “social web” in addition to just the networks.
+Falcon.io is a comprehensive social listening platform that monitors the “social web” in addition to just the networks.
 In addition, the program speaks most major world languages for a worldwide impact.
 This means that it’s useful for multinational brands, and not just those with a single-language presence.
 For tourism and hospitality, this is especially useful due to the wide variety of languages spoken by guests who may then talk about their experiences.